LoopSR: Looping Sim-and-Real for Lifelong Policy Adaptation of Legged Robots: Related Works

 \subsection{Learning in the Real World}

 Continual learning in RL \cite{CRL_definition} is a daunting task as the result of the compounding error in drifted distribution.
-Works have been done to debase the trouble caused by protean data distribution through experience replay \cite{CRL_SER, CRL_replay}, distillation \cite{CRL_PR_distill}, and reusing parts of model \cite{CRL_DET}, etc. However, when it comes to real-world learning, the situation becomes progressively difficult due to noisy input, limited observation, and inaccessible reward functions.
+Works have been done to address the problem caused by protean data distribution through experience replay \cite{CRL_SER, CRL_replay}, distillation \cite{CRL_PR_distill}, and reusing parts of model \cite{CRL_DET}, etc. However, when it comes to real-world learning, the situation becomes progressively difficult due to noisy input, limited observation, and inaccessible reward functions.

 \cite{smith2022walk, smith2022legged, smith2024grow} are among the few works tapping into this tricky problem.
-Instead of sim-to-real transfer, Smith et al. have decided to completely learn the policy in the real world, and have made attempts to introduce reshaped reward functions and techniques of restricting action space to boost effective training.
+Instead of sim-to-real transfer, these works have made attempts to completely learn the policy in the real world by introducing reshaped reward functions and techniques of restricting action space to boost effective training.
 However, these algorithm needs careful designing in action space constraints and rewards to reluctantly obtain effective training and executable gaits, while failing to outstrip zero-shot methods.

-With world models exhibiting competence in heterogeneous downstream tasks \cite{dreamer, WMAtari, MBRL}, \cite{wu2023daydreamer} employ the Dreamer world model in the real-world learning task.
+With world models exhibiting competence in heterogeneous downstream tasks \cite{dreamer}, \cite{wu2023daydreamer} employ the Dreamer world model in the real-world learning task.
 The model-based method, though a practical alternative, still suffers from the problem of deficient privileged knowledge.
 The model's accuracy in featuring real-world information is also worth questioning in comparison with the simulation, as model-based methods are susceptible to pervasive model biases.
 The vulnerability of training also places the risk that convergence is not guaranteed facing the composition of model biases and compounding error.